 - It may distort saving behavior

-By addressing this concern, American policymakers adjusted the income tax law to compensate for such an adverse effect.
+To address this concern, American policymakers adjusted the income tax law to compensate for such an adverse effect.
 Taxpayers can settle a limited amount on a special saving account (for example Individual Retirement Accounts and 401(k) plans) that is not subject to taxation until they withdraw their money during retirement.
 In such a case, people who save through these accounts eventually taxed based on their consumption rather than their income.

 - It redistributes income in the economy

-Firmly connected to the argument on the issue of saving behavior, tax laws which promote savings also impose more substantial weight on people with lower income.
+Strongly connected to the argument of saving behavior, tax laws which promote savings also impose more substantial weight on people with lower income.
 It is so because lower-income families usually can't afford savings and they tend to spend all their income on daily consumption, mostly on food; thus such a system reduces the tax burden on wealthier people and pushes the government to impose a higher tax on the poor.
 It follows that in states where sales tax rates are high, it may widen the gap between rich and poor, thus increasing inequality in the society.
-Many states as you will see in the below table apply reduced tax rates on foods to ameliorate such adverse effect and help the poor and support families.
+Many states as you will see in the table below apply reduced tax rates on foods to ameliorate such adverse effect and help the poor and support families.

 - It can alter price levels

-Implementation or adjustment of sales tax rate affects price level, though its magnitude and lasting effect depend on not only the design of the tax law but also the economic factors and reaction of consumers and sellers to such a change.
+Implementation or adjustment of a sales tax rate affects price level, though its magnitude and lasting effect depends on not only the design of the tax law but also the economic factors and the reaction of consumers and sellers to such a change.
 To see this, let's consider a rise in the sales tax rate in a state.
 The immediate effect of the change is certainly an increase in price levels of products that are subject of the tax; however, its inflationary effect may be mitigated if the seller doesn't transfer such a cost entirely to the final customer.
 Such a situation may happen in sectors where the competition is high among sellers, or the consumer demand is more sensitive to price changes.
 In other words, the full price effect depends largely on the price elasticity of demand.
 However, even if an altered tax rate brings change in the price level, the duration of the effect is rather short and hardly induce a sustained increase in the inflation rate.